krtk-vrm/krtk_vrm.github.io/README.md

 ---

 Feel free to explore the code, fork the repo, or reach out.
-The project will evolve as
+The project will evolve as I build more projects and learn new technology.